salex/take/README.markdown

 * Manage the CRUD process
 * Display the assessment in a form.
 The assessment\_helper method display\_assessment generates the html for the form.
 * Score the assessment.
-The assessments model method score\_assessments scores the post of the form.
+The assessments model score\_assessments method scores the post of the form(s) and returns a score object.
+It is up to the user of the engine to take what it needs out of the score object to suit their needs.

 There is some background information later in this ReadMe, but to use the engine, you need some kind of "Assessor" model that uses the Take engine and some place to store the results of the scoring.